-Frozen pipes are a common problem in colder climates.
-It’s especially prominent in pipes located in garages, attics, and basements (3).
+Frozen pipes are a frequent problem in colder regions.
+It is especially common in pipes located in garages, attics, and basements (3).
 Frozen pipes can become problematic if they aren’t dealt with immediately and can lead to your heater not working at all.

 If this is your issue, we recommend investing in pipe insulation.
-You can get this inexpensively at any hardware store.
+This is inexpensive and you can get it at any hardware store.

-You can also prevent frozen pipes by leaving cabinets open and garage doors shut.
+You can also reduce the risk of frozen pipes by leaving cabinets open and keeping external doors shut.

-Letting your cold water drip and leaving the thermostat at the same temperature throughout the day will also reduce the risk.
-We would, however, recommend that these be temporary solutions as they’re not energy efficient.
+Letting your cold water drip and keeping the thermostat at a consistent temperature throughout the day will also reduce the risk of freezing.
+We only recommend these as temporary solutions as they are not energy efficient.

-You may also experience your hot water running out or becoming too cold.
-This could be down to using too much at once.
+You might also experience your hot water running out or becoming too cold.
+This could be a simple case of using too much at once.

-What was adequate when the water heater was installed may not be enough to keep up.
-With a lifestyle change, like additional household members, it might be time for a change.
+What was adequate when the water heater was installed might no longer be enough to keep up.
+With a lifestyle change or additional household members, it could be time for a change.
 You may need to invest in a larger heater or buy an extra unit for your home.

 3. Poor Maintenance

-Maintenance of your household appliances is probably the last thing on your mind.
-However, without it, your appliances are going to have a shorter shelf life and give you an onslaught of problems.
+Maintenance of your household appliances probably isn’t the main thing on your mind.
+However, without it, your appliances are going to have a shorter lifespan and will eventually malfunction and encounter major problems.

-So, it’s recommended to flush out your water heater system at least once every year.
+It’s recommended to flush your water heater system at least once per year.
 You can call a professional to do this, but it’s relatively easy to do yourself.

 4. Unit Is Too Old

-Water heaters are only meant to last so long.
-If you’ve maintained yours properly but are still experiencing issues, it’s probably time to invest in a new one.
+Water heaters are only expected to last so long.
+If you have maintained yours properly but are still experiencing issues, it’s probably time to invest in a new one.

 Inadequate Water Pressure

-If you turn on your faucets only to find low water pressure, you may have an issue with parts on your water heater.
-These can include blocked plumbing, a closed shut-off valve, blocked faucet, or water leaks (5).
+If you turn on your faucets and have low water pressure, there might be an issue with parts of your water heater system.
+These can include blocked plumbing, a closed shut-off valve, a blocked faucet, or water leaks (5).

-When you run into this problem, there are a few ways to troubleshoot it.
+When you have this problem, there are a few ways of troubleshooting it.

 1. Checking the General Water Pressure

-Check if there’s low water pressure in all areas of your house.
-If you find it’s only in one room, it’s possible you just have a clogged pipe in that area.
+Check whether the low water pressure is in every part of your house.
+If you find it’s only in one room, it’s possible you simply have a clogged pipe in that area.

-But, if low water pressure only occurs with your hot water faucet, it’s an issue with your water heater.
+If low water pressure only affects your hot water faucet, it’s likely an issue with your water heater.

 2. Checking Pressure Relief and Water Shut-Off Valves

 Adjust the pressure relief valve by turning the screw.
 To increase pressure, tighten the screw by turning it clockwise.
-If the valve is damaged or broken, you’ll need to replace it.
+If the valve is damaged or broken, you will need to replace it.

-The water shut-off valve can cause water pressure issues even if it’s only been adjusted a little bit.
-Ensure your shut-off valve is completely open and then check if your water pressure is normal.
+The water shut-off valve can cause water pressure issues even if it has only been adjusted slightly.
+Ensure your shut-off valve is completely open and then check whether or not your water pressure is normal.

 3. Water Leak

-Water leaks can cause low water pressure since you’re losing water before it reaches your faucet.
+Water leaks can cause low pressure because you are losing water before it reaches the faucet.
 Check the floor around your unit for water.
-This is a solid indicator that you have a leak somewhere within your water heating system.
+This is a solid indicator that you have a leak somewhere in your water heating system.